moztw/translate.moztw.org/l10n-base/README.txt

  "l10n-base" is used by compare-locales, symbolic linked to Narro export dir.

- This files must be reviewed by human before they can enter Mozilla repo.
+ These files must be reviewed by human before they can enter Mozilla repo.

  Building application from these files may result failure.